 Team Location Sharing and Tracking

-The ability to share and track team member locations can provide incredibly valuable information both during and after a first response incident.
-SARTopo offers a number of location sharing and tracking functions and the particular function(s) you choose to use will depend on several factors, including whether you have a team or individual account, why you want the location information, whether or not team members have a data connection and the trackable devices available.
-The purpose of this article is to describe the different functions for tracking and sharing location on SARTopo in order to help you choose the best tools for your particular mission.
+The ability to share and track team member locations can provide incredibly valuable information both during and after a major incident or event.
+CalTopo and SARTopo offers a number of location sharing and tracking functions and the particular function(s) you choose to use will depend on several factors, including whether you have a team or individual account, why you want the location information, whether or not team members have a data connection and the trackable devices available.
+The purpose of this article is to describe the different functions for tracking and sharing location on CalTopo and SARTopo in order to help you choose the best tools for your particular mission.

 It is important to note that you can use more than one location function at a time.
 In the example below, a team member is recording their mobile tracks (the orange line with the blue dot) and sharing location data with the team (the green dot) at the same time using the mobile app.